Cat in Heat - Dealing with a cat in heat

 Is a cat in heat pathetic?

-The short answer: yes - often it does.
-Not because heat is harmful per se, but because it is an intensely hormonal state in which your cat is completely taken over by her instinct.
-And when that instinct has nowhere to go - no mating, no rest, no relief - it can get quite out of control.
+The short answer: yes—often.
+Not because being in heat is harmful in itself, but because it’s an intense hormonal state in which your cat is completely overtaken by her instincts.
+And if those instincts have nowhere to go—no mating, no rest, no relief—things can get pretty out of hand.

 Why heat is stressful:

-• Your cat forgets itself: eating, drinking and sleeping become secondary to the urge to mate.
+• Your cat forgets all about itself: eating, drinking, and sleeping take a back seat to the urge to mate.

 • She desperately searches for exits, meows persistently and may become unhousebroken.

-• The hormonal spike persists as long as ovulation does not occur - and without mating remains which does not occur.
+• The hormonal surge continues as long as ovulation does not occur —and without mating, it will not occur.

 • If this goes on for weeks, her system becomes exhausted.

-Some cats even become depressed or aggressive if they stay in heat for too long.
-And if this happens repeatedly without intervention, the risk of serious health problems increases, such as uteritis or mammary gland tumors.
+Some cats even become depressed or aggressive if they remain in heat for too long.
+And if this happens repeatedly without intervention, the risk of serious health problems increases, such as uterine infection or mammary tumors.

 "A cat in heat is not pathetic because she is in heat.
 She is pathetic because no one is doing anything."